 “I have to crash, Mom.
 Thanks for calling.”

 She retreated.
 “You’re welcome.
-Happy birthday.”
+Happy birthday.

-I shouldn’t have replayed our conversation in my head on the way to work the next morning, but I did – especially the parts where Mom said she wasn’t ashamed of me, but I knew better, and when she refused to believe I was happy – which I really was, when I wasn’t on the phone with her.
+I shouldn’t have replayed our conversation in my head on the way to work the next morning, but I did – especially the parts where Mom said she wasn’t ashamed of me, but I knew better, and where she refused to believe I was happy – which I really was, when I wasn’t on the phone with her.

 There was no remedy on my route.
 The blossoms were long gone, the leaves seemed faded and tired, and there was no cool breeze, despite the early hour.
 The oppressive, muggy heat matched my feelings rather than improving them.